Nexmo/station/_api/media.md

 # API Reference

 The Media API allows you to manage media files associated with your account and its applications.
-Authorisation is done using a [JSON Web Token](/concepts/guides/authentication#json-web-tokens-jwt) (JWT) in the `Authorization` header.
+Authorisation is done using a [JSON Web Token](/concepts/guides/authentication#json-web-tokens-jwt) (JWT) in the `Authorization` header or in a `jwt-token` URL parameter.

 ## Upload media